 Technocratic institutions without a democratic mandate-such as the European Commission-should play a subordinate role to intergovernmental bodies.
-The Court of Justice of the European Court of European Cou pean Union should be restored to its proper role as the servant of the law, rather than its creator.
+62 The Court of Justice of the European Union should be restored to its proper role as the servant of the law, rather than its creator.